 Nipple piercings hurt like hell.
 There are two different kinds of nipple piercings: the traditional piercing and the inverted piercing.

-Both involve puncturing the nipple skin, but the difference is that the traditional piercing involves piercing the entire underside of the nipple, whereas the inverted piercing only goes halfway down.
+Both involve puncturing the nipple skin, but the difference is that the traditional piercing pierces the entire underside of the nipple.
+In contrast, the inverted piercing only goes halfway down.

 Either kind of piercing hurts, but the inverted piercing is much worse.
 It’s painful because it causes the nipple to stretch and pull on itself.

-And since it doesn’t go all the way through, the nipple isn’t able to retract fully, leaving it stretched open and vulnerable to infection.
+And since it doesn’t go through, the nipple can’t retract fully, leaving it stretched open and vulnerable to infection.

-So, unless you really love getting pierced, avoid nipple piercings altogether.
+So, unless you love getting pierced, avoid nipple piercings altogether.

 Is it normal for my whole breast to hurt?